lisawagner/easy-eats/README.md

 ### `Recipe List Component`

 Made a separate component to list out all recipes and nested this component on the homepage.
-I  sett up the `<RecipeList>` component this way for 2 reasons:
+I  set up the `<RecipeList>` component this way for 2 reasons:
 1. To keep the homepage component leaner and more modular
-2. In order to re-use the recipe component elsewhere in the future
+2. In order to re-use the recipe component elsewhere in the app

 Added the component and tested.
 While testing found and fixed a routing error. `<RecipeList>` component now works as intended. :heavy_check_mark: